sandipchitale/img-utils/README.md

-# Image utils context menu
+# Transform - Image utils context menu

 This extension uses the `chrome.contextMenus.create` API to create a context menu for image transformations like: